 The Alcoholic Liquors Sale Control Act 1893 made referendums part of the New Zealand political landscape.
 These first referendums were held within single electorates.
 In 1911 the first nation-wide referendum, on whether there should be prohibition of the sale of alcohol, was held.

-The subsequent nation-wide referendums that have been held in New Zealand have fallen into four categories:
+The subsequent nation-wide referendums that have been held in New Zealand have fallen into four main categories:

 In the late 19th and early 20th centuries alcohol was a difficult subject for New Zealand voters and parliamentarians.
 The temperance movement was a powerful political force, especially among women – and it had helped women win the right to vote.
 Politicians were besieged by arguments from both sides of the debate.